ArpitSrivastavaIN/ros2_notes/README.md

     #Running the lidar subscriber that avoids the obstacle in front of it
     ros2 run robo_cpp lidar subscriber

+    #Running an auto-navigator to navigate the robot through the maze
+    ros2 run robo_cpp navigate_node
     ```

 ## Directory: